MicrosoftDocs/win32/desktop-src/Msi/checkexistingtargetpath-controlevent.md

 ---
-Description: 'This event notifies the installer that it has to verify that the selected path is writable.
-If the path is cannot be written, then the event blocks further ControlEvents associated with the control.' ms.assetid: '4672e2e4-a789-4050-81b9-92ec491745ac'
+Description: This event notifies the installer that it has to verify that the selected path is writable.
+If the path is cannot be written, then the event blocks further ControlEvents associated with the control. ms.assetid: 4672e2e4-a789-4050-81b9-92ec491745ac
 title: CheckExistingTargetPath ControlEvent
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # CheckExistingTargetPath ControlEvent